aneto0/MARTe2/Docs/User/source/core/gams/rtappdetails.rst

 The threads synchronising can run at a frequency which is sub-multiple of the master (i.e. the one with the GAM writing to the DataSource) thread frequency .
 This is expressed by asking for a number of samples (> 1) to the RealTimeThreadSynchronisation DataSource.

-The TODO component also allows to exchange data between threads without an explicit synchronisation point.
+The :vcisdoxygenmccl:`RealTimeThreadAsyncBridge` component also allows to exchange data between threads without an explicit synchronisation point.
 This means that the consumer threads will use the latest available data.

 Examples